 Marengo commenced diamond drilling in May 2006.
 The objective of the first year of drilling was to establish the geological model, confirm the mineralization grades as indicated by the previous drilling, and produce a resource in accordance with the JORC Code.
-Drilling in 2007 and 2008 focused on improving the understanding of the geology and increasing the extent of the defined mineralization.
+Drilling since 2007 has focused on improving the understanding of the geology and increasing the extent of the defined mineralization.

-Marengo, as operator, has drilled 92 diamond drill holes, 78 of which have had assay results returned and have been used in the mineral resource estimate contained in the Revised Technical Report.
+Marengo, as operator, has drilled 205 diamond drill holes for 67,100 metres, 78 of which have had assay results returned and have been used in the mineral resource estimate contained in the Revised Technical Report.